 Stipends

-6-04-01 - Stipends may be granted to members of Student Government as deemed appropriate by the Senate through the Student Government budget, a Senate Bill to authorize the reallocation of the Student Government budget, or a reserve request.
+6-04-01 - Stipends may be granted to members of Student Government as deemed appropriate by the Student Senate through the Student Government budget, a Senate Bill to authorize the reallocation of the Student Government budget, or a reserve request.
 Stipends shall not be increased or decreased without consent of the Senate.

 Student Activity Fee Collection Fund